Felistas/NodeJs-Passport-Authentication/README.md

 In this tutorial, we will create a simple Node JS API then implement user authentication through OAuth using Google and Facebook.

 ## Project Setup
-I have created a simple Node Js API that I will guide the readers in installing it and understanding how the project will be setup.
+I have created a simple Node Js API that I will guide the readers in installing it and understanding how the project is setup.
 ## Google Authentication
  - Take readers through authentication with Google using Passport